K07H/DecorationsMod/README.md

 Inside the **DecorationsMod** folder you will find the file **Config.txt** which contains options that you can modify.
 You can check the list of available options [here](https://github.com/K07H/DecorationsMod/raw/master/DecorationsMod/Config.txt).<br>
 All items can be rotated and placed in any base or cyclops.<br>
 All new flora is compatible with bioreactors and only the land tree is edible.<br>
+You can add all existing seeds to the seeds fabricator by modifying options inside the Config.txt file.<br>
 You can change range, brightness and color of the lamp by clicking on it (max range is currently 60m).<br>
 You can change seamoth doll model by clicking on it.<br>
 You can change PRAWN suit doll model by clicking on it.<br>